 “…God proves his own love for us in that while we were still sinners, Christ died for us!”
 (Romans 5:8).

 God became man in Jesus.
-He was born of a virgin so he was without sin (2 Corinthians 5:21; Hebrews 4:15).
+He was born of a virgin.
+As the Son of God he was without sin (2 Corinthians 5:21; Hebrews 4:15).
 The life, death and resurrection of Jesus restores our relationship to our Creator God and provides salvation for all of us.
 In the resurrection of Jesus from the dead, God affirms that Jesus is Israel’s Messiah sent from the Father and vindicates all that Jesus taught and claimed to be as the savior of the world.

 Now, what makes the gospel message “good news” is not only that God has provided salvation, but that you can be assured that this salvation applies to you personally and individually.
 In other words, it is true that God loves you and Jesus died for you and therefore you too can be saved.
 The Bible says,

 “God’s love was revealed among us in this way: God sent his one and only Son into the world so that we might live through him.
 Love consists in this: not that we loved God, but that he loved us and sent his Son to be the atoning sacrifice for our sins” (1 John 4:9, 10).